juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 3. After Bob has created the script (e.g. _add_wxo_env.sh_, name could be something else for you), it will ask you to permission to save the script.
 Click on the **Save** button to save the script.

-4. Next, Bob will create a documentation - an MD-file - for the script.
+4. Next, Bob will (or not, depends on the day 😅) create a documentation - an MD-file - for the script.
 Click on the **Save** button to save the documentation.

 5. After Bob has saved the documentation, it will ask you to permission to make the script executable.
 Click on the **Run** to execute the command.